 Often we follow word of mouth and the current trends when it comes to footwear, but beyond the looks, do you know exactly what you should be looking for in a running shoe?
 Do you need a motion control shoe with rearfoot control or perhaps neutral cushioned shoe?

-To stay healthy, fit, and injury-free, it is important to invest in a good pair of running shoes that are suitable to you.
+To stay healthy, fit, and injury-free, it is important to invest in a good pair of running shoes that are suitable for you.
 Follow these tips to make sure you get the pair that you need.

 $180+ sounds a lot for running shoes, but the investment is worth it.
 Consider this: Whatever your new shoes cost, it is likely less than the money and time you’d spend seeing the doctor because of an injury.

 See the experts: